EoinDavey/Setanta-site/app/tut/outline.md

 special function, when we use it in an outline action, it refers to whatever object made from that outline is calling the action.

+When we create an object from an outline, that object is called an **instance** of that outline.
+When we use the `seo`{.setanta} keyword in a outline action, it refers to whatever instance of the outline is being used to call the action.

 This is easier to see in practice.
 Let's change our "`drawCirc`" action into an outline action.
 First let's copy the action as-is into the outline definition.
 Our outline definition looks like this now: